neo4j-contrib/twitter-neo4j/docker/DM_README.txt

 2. Below are the steps for providing twitter auth
 Set following environment variable (Needed for twitter authentication).
 Below example is for Linux and Macbook
+Note: If you don't have this info, you can fetch it from Twitter.
+Visit https://apps.twitter.com/ page

 export TWITTER_CONSUMER_KEY=<Consumer key>
 export TWITTER_CONSUMER_SECRET=<Consumer Secret>